learning-zone/javascript-basics/README.md

 **Constructing the CSSOM tree**

 CSSOM refers to the CSS Object Model.
 While the browser was constructing the DOM of the page, it encountered a link tag in the head section which was referencing the external theme.css CSS style sheet.
 Anticipating that it might need that resource to render the page, it immediately dispatched a request for it.
-Let’s imagine that the theme.css file has the following contents:
+Let\'s imagine that the theme.css file has the following contents:

 ```css
 body {
   font-size: 16px;